Shopify/polaris/polaris.shopify.com/content/design/layout/spacial-organization.md

                 ### Nesting

-                Nesting surfaces and other elements is crucial to the pro feel of the Shopify admin.
+                Nesting surfaces and other elements is crucial to the pro-feel of the Shopify admin.
 Careful consideration should be taken when using elements of varying border radiuses in order to create the feeling that the interface is purpose-built.
             </Box>

             </Grid.Cell>